iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The method `getFloatingWidgetContainerIds()` has been added to FrontstageDef to retrieve the Ids for all floating widget containers for the active frontstage as specified by the `frontstageDef`.
 These ids can be used to query the size of the floating container via `frontstageDef.getFloatingWidgetContainerBounds`.
 The method `frontstageDef.setFloatingWidgetContainerBounds` can then be used to set the size and position of a floating widget container.

+### New API to Enable and Disable View Overlays

+UiFramework now offers a `setViewOverlayDisplay(display:boolean)` method to enable or disable viewports displaying overlays.
+By default, the display is enabled.
+The current setting is available in `UiFramework.viewOverlayDisplay`.

 #### Removed user change monitoring from @itwin/appui-react

 Previously `UiFramework` would monitor the state of an access token and would close all UI popups if the token was found to be empty.
 This feature has been removed.
 It is now the applications responsibility to enable this capability if they want it.
 The method [ConfigurableUiManager.closeUi]($appui-react) is now public and can be called by application to close the popup items.